-Hans Petch has over two decades of broadcast experience, primarily for the BBC where he produced and directed documentary series, factual studio programmes and stand-alone arts documentaries.
+Hans Petch is a Senior Lecturer in Film and Television Production with over two decades of broadcast experience, primarily for the BBC, where he produced and directed documentary series, factual studio programmes and stand-alone arts documentaries.

 Hans Petch builds on over twenty years of film-making experience and focuses on education, short-form film content and platforms of distribution.
 His recent film work for Bacardi formed the basis of his paper Fragmented Digital Narrative, presented at ARU's Storylab symposium in June 2017.
 He is currently exploring research relationships and collaborations with the British Film institute, Education.